Hostinné: Transport

-Hostinné is located on the railway lines Trutnov–Kolín and Trutnov-Vrchlabí.
-There are three railway stations: Hostinné, Hostinné město, and Prosečné, which serves the neighbouring municipality of Prosečné.
+Hostinné is located on the railway lines Trutnov–Kolín and Trutnov–Vrchlabí.
+There are three railway stations: Hostinné, Hostinné město and Prosečné, which serves the neighbouring municipality of Prosečné.

 Sights

 The town square, called just Náměstí ("The Square") has regular rectangular shape.
-Its main landmark is the town hall, mentioned already in the 14th century.
-The tower was added in 1525.
-It was rebuilt after a fire in 1610 and decorated with sgraffito.
 In the middle of the square is a Baroque Marian column from 1678.
+The main landmark of the town square is the town hall, mentioned already in the mid-15th century.
+It was rebuilt in the Renaissance style in 1525, when the tower was added, but it preserved its late Gothic core.
+The town hall was rebuilt after a fire in 1610 and decorated with sgraffito.
+It is among the most valuable town hall buildings in the country and since 2024, it has been protected as a national cultural monument.

 The Church of the Holy Trinity is as old as the town.
 Its main part is from the Renaissance period.
 It has a 53 m-high tower with two bells from 1599 and 1612.

 The Church of Saint Francis of Assisi from 1598 was originally a small cemetery church.
 In 1678–1684, the Franciscan monastery was built next to the church and the church was donated to the monks, who later extended it.
 Today, the monastery church houses a unique collection of plaster casts of ancient sculptures dating from 1912.